 Going through the divorce process is hard enough on the adults, but many times the effects on the children can be even greater.
 To try and address some of the issues that can come along with parents splitting up, the use of a child psychologist or counselor may be necessary in order to ensure your children are receiving the care and attention they need during this process.
 The mental-health professional may assist the children, one parent, both parents, or the entire familial unit to ensure a smooth transition for the family into separate units by recommending the best ways for moving forward, including possibly therapy or individual or family counseling sessions.

 3. Parenting Coordinator

 A parenting coordinator may be utilized to establish a parenting plan for the parents to work from going forward, which will detail all aspects of how they should be co-parenting post-divorce.
 This may include issues related to decision-making or establishing a timesharing or contact schedule, and a parenting coordinator would be used to facilitate the negotiations between the parents on the terms of a parenting plan.

 4. Real Estate Broker

 If there is real property at issue in your divorce, then it may be necessary to involve a real estate professional in your collaborative process.
-This may include someone who can appraise property and/or list and then sell marital properties.
+This may include someone who can appraise the property and/or list and then sell marital properties.

 While it’s important to keep a long-term perspective on your family law case, you should understand when going into the collaborative process that it can be costly to engage the services of the outside professionals referenced above.
-Having said that, however, the costs of the collaborative process may end up being nominal if the case does not resolve and you are forced to litigate the case.
-It must be understood, however, that if the case does not resolve through the collaborative process, then you will have to start from scratch, and remember, due to the privilege that exists during the collaborative process, nothing that was said or done during the collaborative process can then later be used by either party in the court case.
+Having said that, however, the costs of this process may end up being nominal if the case does not resolve and you are forced to litigate the case.
+It must be understood, however, that if the case does not resolve through the collaborative divorce process, then you will have to start from scratch, and remember, due to the privilege that exists during the collaborative process, nothing that was said or done during the collaborative process can then later be used by either party in the court case.